Lakshmisanta/PythonRepo/README.md

   The scripts should run successfully in Chrome browser and should generate application logs

 # Generate HTML Reports
   To generate html report run below command just after above command

     mvn allure:serve

+  Check on terminal ip generated to view Allure report append it with index.html e.g. http://192.168.1.105:64937/index.html